S10206112/ID-ASG1/README.md

 # Credits
 # Content
-The text for section Y was copied from the Wikipedia article Z
+The text used is from lorem ipsum
 # Media
 The photos used in this site were obtained from ...
 # Acknowledgements